-School Principal Type of Media (book, film, recording) Author/Editor/Artist Composer Title of Media Copyright Date Distributor/Pr Publisher oducer/ 1. .
+Sc chool Principal Type of Media (book, film, recording) Author/Editor/Artist Composer Title of Media Copyright Date Distributor/Pr Publisher oducer/ 1.
 What brought this material to you attention?
 (Review, lists, word-of- mouth, assignment?
 If a review or list, please be specific giving name publication, issue, and page.)
-2. or listened to the entire it et or series? or listen to all of the set o 3.
+2. Is the item a part of a se or listened to the entire it t or series? or listen to all of the set o 3.
 State specific objections to the material.
 (Use ext ra sheet, if necessary.)